 The domestic dog has been with us for thousands of years and evolved into a multitude of breeds, all with distinct characteristics.
-Among these breeds are some of the most unusual and rare dogs in the world including those listed below.
-However, if you do decide that you would like to own a rare breed study as much as you can about the animal before you purchase.
+Among these breeds are some of the most unusual and rare dogs in the world, including those listed below.

 This dog is a working, sled dog and was first reared in New England around 1920.
 He is a cross between a Husky and a Mastiff.
 Each year approximately 100 puppies are born worldwide which is a clear indication of how rare this animal is.

 The Chinook still works but mainly in sporting sled events and the majority of them are domestic pets with a reputation for being friendly, incredibly good with children and very laid back.
 They are not aggressive, but can be reserved with strangers.
 Prone to hip, eye and epilepsy problems this dog may need special care when he matures.

 The Chow is the lion of the dog family with his impressive mane and sturdy build.
 He originated in Mongolia and is possibly one of the oldest dog breeds, dating back to 150 B.C.

 The color of his tongue is a mixture of blue, black and purple and he is the only dog breed with blue lips.
 He has a very thick double coat, so needs a lot of grooming.

 The Chow is loyal to family members and very much his masters dog but has a reputation for being aggressive toward strangers.
 Prone to hip, knee and thyroid problems, the Chow may require special care as he grows older.